educanjr/records/README.md

-# BallastLane API
+# BallastLane APP

 ## User Story

-As a user, I want to use the BallastLane API to create, view, update, and delete records for my account so that I can manage my personal information.
-I expect that:
+### User registration

-* Register for an account with a unique username and email address, and a password that meets certain criteria, so that I can access protected features of the application.
+* Register for an account using a unique email address and password to access protected application features.

+## Account login

-* Log in to my account with my registered email address and password, so that I can access protected features of the application
+* Authenticate and log in to the account using the registered email address and password for secure access to application features.

-* When I create a new record, I must provide a title and a description.
-The title must be between 1 and 100 characters long, and the description must be between 1 and 500 characters long.
+## Create a new record

+* Create a new record by providing a title and description.

+## View a specific record

-* When I view a record, I must provide the record ID, and the API should return the record only if it belongs to my account.
+* Retrieve a specific record by supplying the record ID, ensuring that it should be only reached by Authenticated users.

-When I view all records for my account, the API should return a list of all records that belong to my account.
+## View all records

+* Obtain a comprehensive list of all records, ensuring that it should be only reached by Authenticated users.

+## Update a record

-* When I update a record, I must provide the record ID and the new title and description.
-The title must be between 1 and 100 characters long, and the description must be between 1 and 500 characters long.
-The API should update the record only if it belongs to my account.
+* Modify a record by providing the record ID along with updated title and description fields.
+The API will process the update only if the record belongs to the user's account, ensuring data integrity.

+## Delete a record

-* When I delete a record, I must provide the record ID, and the API should delete the record only if it belongs to my account.
+* Remove a record by specifying the record ID, allowing deletion only if it pertains to the user's account for proper data management.

+## User account creation requirements

+* During account creation, provide a unique and valid email address meeting the specified criteria.

+## API responses

-* Additionally, when I create a new user account, I must provide a unique  and valid email address.
-If any of these requirements are not met, the API should return a 400 Bad Request status code with a message indicating the error.
+* If any of the requirements are not met, the API will return a proper response message.

+** 400 Bad Request: If the data don't complain with the especifocations.

+** 403 Forbiden: If the user is not the owner to the resource to access.

+** 401 Unauthorized: If the request don't belong to an auhtorized user.

+** 200 - 204: To in form de correct behavior of the application.

 ## Methodologies Used